Skip to main content

 HOW MUCH DOES A DUCTLESS MINI SPLIT COST?

 Ductless AC unit cost fluctuates based on a number of factors, including the local market, condition of the home and area climate.
 It also depends upon the type of system.
-Carrier® ductless air conditioner systems, for example, offer a variety of energy efficiency or SEER2* ratings, various types of installation options, and even multi-room installations if you go with a multi-zone heat pump.
-That being stated, installed costs might range anywhere between $2,000 to $10,500** or more.
+Carrier® ductless AC systems, for example, offer a variety of energy efficiency or SEER2* ratings, various types of installation options, and even multi-room installations if you go with a multi-zone heat pump.
+That being stated, installed costs might range anywhere between $2,000 to $10,500 or more.
 That’s quite a range!

 The good news is there are a number of ways to make ductless mini-split prices more manageable that benefit you in the long run.
 These include promotional rebates available during select times of year as well as utility company rebates, financing options through your dealer, lease-to-own options, and savings on energy costs over time.
 To find out more, check out our dedicated rebate and HVAC financing web pages.
 Additionally, explore the differences between mini split vs central air to make an informed decision.